CodeWith-HAMZA/vuehotel-management-system/project/README.md

-# 🏨 HotelHub - Hotel Management System
+# 🏨 Explore & Go

-A beautiful and modern hotel management system built with Nuxt.js, featuring an attractive UI for both property owners and clients.
+A beautiful and modern Explore & Go built with Nuxt.js, featuring an attractive UI for both property owners and clients.

 ## ✨ Features